 - Canadian citizen residing permanently abroad visiting Canada and will return to their country of permanent residence

-Criteria for acceptance for treatment at SickKids includes all of the following:
+Criteria for acceptance for medical and surgical treatment, and consultation at SickKids

 - The child is under the age of 17, and treatment will be completed by their 18th birthday.